piotrmurach/tty-box/README.md

 TTY::Box.frame(top: 5, left: 10)
 ```

-If you wish to center your box then consider using [tty-screen](https://github.com/piotrmurach/tty-screen) for gathering terminal screne size information.
+If you wish to center your box then consider using [tty-screen](https://github.com/piotrmurach/tty-screen) for gathering terminal screen size information.

 ### 2.3 dimension